Sex in the States

 Birth Control

-• A minor can get a prescription for birth control without a parent’s permission under one or more of the following situations.
+• A minor can get a prescription for contraception without a parent’s permission under one or more of the following situations.
 The minor:

 • is 14 years or older